 Besides qualifications, it is important to find an architect that you can be comfortable working with and will have effective communication.
 An architect will need to fully understand how you live, your likes and dislikes, etc. to design a home that fits your lifestyle.

 Additionally, you will want to come away from a meeting with the understanding of the fee structure, ownership of the plans upon completion, and how involved the architect will be during the construction phase once plans have been finalized.
 Lastly, you will want to make sure the architect carries the proper insurance coverage.

 Selecting a designer involves many of the same factors as for architects.
 The same process of interviewing several designers to find the right fit applies.
-Again, you want to make sure they understand your personal style and the style of home you want, look at their portfolio of previous work, and talk to previous clients.
+Again, you want to make sure they understand your personal style and the style of home you want, look at their portfolio of previous work and talk to previous clients.

 In addition to understanding a designer’s fee structure, ask what additional services and benefits they can provide.
 For example, designers may be able to get discounts on products that your order through them.
 They may offer additional services such as identifying vendors, ordering products, coordinating deliveries, etc. Most designers will also work with you on your furniture layout and will assist with any furniture orders you may need.
-These additional services are important to understand when comparing fees of several designers.
+These additional services are important to understand when comparing the fees of several designers.

 Finally, it will be important that your designer is a good fit with the architect and general contractor that you choose.
-Having a solid design and build team with great communication can save you a number of headaches during the design and build of your home.
+Having a solid design and build a team with great communication can save you a number of headaches during the design and build of your home.